 How to become a Teacher brochure

 Provides general information regarding careers in teaching, Ontario licensing requirements, program availability, and employment.
 This brochure was updated to reflect all accredited teacher education programs in Ontario.
+This brochure will be updated in 2015.

 Credential Assessment Brochure